rroethof/roethof.net/content/privacy/index.md

 We use the information we collect for the following purposes:

 * **To Provide and Improve Our Website:** We use automatically collected information to understand how users interact with our Website, to diagnose technical issues, to personalize your experience, and to improve the content and functionality of our Website.
-* **To Facilitate Comments and Discussions:** If you choose to leave a comment using Disqus, the information you provide will be used to display your comment and facilitate discussions on our Website.
-Please note that Disqus has its own privacy policy, which we encourage you to review.
+* **To Facilitate Comments and Discussions:** If you choose to leave a comment using Giscus, the information you provide will be used to display your comment and facilitate discussions on our Website.
+Please note that Giscus has its own privacy policy, which we encourage you to review.
 * **To Ensure Security and Prevent Abuse:** We use automatically collected information and information provided by Cloudflare to monitor traffic, identify and prevent malicious activity, and protect the security and integrity of our Website.
 * **To Analyze Website Traffic:** We use Google Analytics to collect and analyze anonymized information about website traffic and usage patterns.
 This helps us understand how visitors find and use our Website and allows us to make data-driven decisions to improve it.